ArduPilot/ardupilot_wiki/common/source/docs/common-rangefinder-landingpage.rst

 [site wiki="copter"]
 .. note::

-   Downward facing Lidar are used in flight modes which have height control, such as Altitude Hold, Loiter and PosHold Mode.
+   Downward facing rangefinders are automatically used in flight modes which have height control, such as Altitude Hold, Loiter and PosHold Mode.
 The data from the sensor will be used until you exceed RNGFND_MAX_CM, after that it switches to the barometer.

    Copter-3.4 (and higher) includes support for :ref:`Terrain Following <terrain-following>` in Auto mode.

-   Copter-3.5 (and higher) can use lidar for :ref:`object avoidance <copter-object-avoidance>`.
+   Copter-3.5 (and higher) and Rover-3.5 (and higher) can use rangefinders for :ref:`Object Avoidance <common-object-avoidance-landing-page>`.
 [/site]